+CORE_Provider Organizations[VT][ACO]Commercial

+CORE_Provider Organizations[VT][ACO]Medicaid

+CORE Provider Organizations [VT] [ACO] Medicare

+CORE Participating Providers [VT] [ACO] Commercial

-CORE_Provider Organizations[VT][ACO]Medicaid CORE_Provider Organizations[VT][ACO]Medicare CORE Participating Providers[VT][ACO]Commercial CORE Participating Providers[VT][ACO]Medicaid CORE Participating Providers[VT][ACO]Medicare CORE_Payer Participation[VT]
+CORE Participating Providers[VT][ACO]Medicaid

+CORE Participating Providers[VT][ACO]Medicare

 The goal is for the APM to include the maximum, prudent amount of services, providers, and spending.
 Generally, the APM is based on covered services.
-The State is discussing inclusion of all Medicare Part A and Part B spending, and their commercial and Medicaid equivalents, in the model.
+The agreement includes Medicare Part A and Part B spending, and their commercial and Medicaid equivalents, in the model.
 This is the majority of state health care spending.
-The project aims for maximum provider participation.
-Currently, the three Vermont based ACOs are formally discussing merger.
+The project also aims for maximum provider participation.
 Given current ACO participation, there is a significant opportunity to include all hospitals in Vermont along with Dartmouth-Hitchcock Medical Center in New Hampshire.
-Hospitals employ approximately 2/3 of physicians in Vermont.
-Additionally, ACO rosters include many independent doctors and the State's FQHCs.
+Hospitals employ ~2/3 of physicians in Vermont.
+Additionally, ACO rosters include many independent doctors and the state's FQHCs.